 As a former Senior Chief Felony Prosecutor, attorney Randall B. Isenberg has presented evidence to grand juries and he understands the system from the state's perspective.
 He knows the challenges the state must overcome to get an indictment and he knows how to use his unique understanding of the Texas grand jury system to build the best possible defense for his clients.

 When you are building a strong defense, you want to use every opportunity to gain an advantage.
-With 30 years of criminal law experience, attorney Randall B. Isenberg knows how to use grand jury hearing to your advantage.
+With 30 years of criminal law experience, attorney Randall B. Isenberg knows how to use a grand jury hearing to your advantage.
 Our large and helpful staff is available twenty-four hours a day, seven days a week, so contact us today for a free initial consultation.